Carlton Fisk: The Fisk Foul Pole

 On June 13, 2005, the Red Sox honored Carlton Fisk and the 12th-inning home run that won Game 6 of the 1975 World Series by naming the left field foul pole, which the famous home run contacted, the Fisk Foul Pole.
 In a pregame ceremony from the Monster Seats, Fisk was cheered by the Fenway Park crowd while the shot was replayed to the strains of Handel's Hallelujah Chorus, the song longtime Fenway Park organist John Kiley originally played following the home run.
 The Red Sox scheduled the ceremony to coincide with an interleague series against the Cincinnati Reds, who were making their first trip back to Fenway Park since the '75 Series.

 Thirty years later, the video of Fisk trying to wave the ball fair remains one of the game's enduring images.
 Game 6 is often considered one of the best games played in Major League history.
 The crowd remembered that magical moment at precisely 12:34 a.m.
 ET early on the morning of October 22, 1975, when Fisk drove a 1–0 fastball from Cincinnati right-hander Pat Darcy high into the air, heading down the left-field line.
 "The ball only took about two and half seconds", recalled Fisk.
 "It seemed like I was jumping and waving for more than two and a half seconds."
 Two and a half seconds later, the ball caromed off the bright yellow pole, ending one of the most dramatic World Series games ever played and giving the Red Sox a 7–6 win over the Reds in 12 hard-fought innings.

 On the field, Fisk threw out the ceremonial first pitch to his former batterymate Luis Tiant.
 From now on, like the Pesky Pole down the right-field line, the left-field pole will officially be called the Fisk Foul Pole.
 The idea was the inspiration of the countless fans who contacted the Red Sox about recognizing the historic moment.
 Fenway's right field foul pole, which is just 302 ft from the plate, is named Pesky's Pole for former Red Sox shortstop Johnny Pesky.
 Mel Parnell named the pole after Pesky in 1948 when he won a game with a home run just inside the right-field pole.

 Rings

 After the June 13 ceremony in Boston, Fisk received an honorary World Series ring from the Red Sox commemorating their 2004 World Series victory.
 On Saturday, August 12, 2006, the Chicago White Sox presented Fisk with another ring, this one in honor of the White Sox' 2005 championship.

 Statue

 The Chicago White Sox unveiled a life-sized bronze statue of Carlton Fisk on August 7, 2005.
-The statue is located inside Guaranteed Rate Field on the main concourse in center field.
+The statue is located inside Rate Field on the main concourse in center field.
 It joined similar statues depicting Charles Comiskey, Frank Thomas and Minnie Miñoso and eventually Luis Aparicio, Nellie Fox, Billy Pierce and Harold Baines.